The Holtermann Collection

 Nowhere else in the collection do we see the head-clamp so clearly and entirely, but there are occasional hints and glimpses.
 Sometimes the device is covered by drapery; more often it can be inferred as lurking behind a false skirting board.
 A gap between the board and the wall served to accommodate the feet of the device; sometimes this gap is made visible by the angle at which the subject – the diminutive Miss Jeffree, for example – is viewed by the camera.
 And sometimes, as in the portrait of the young August Godolf on his top-of-the-range tricycle, or that of On Gay, a snappily dressed Hill End shopkeeper – shown with one hand holding an umbrella, thus affording himself additional stability – the trunk of the clamping device can just be seen, not quite hidden by the human subject in front of it.

-All 3500 images from the Holtermann collection can be viewed online, or on screens in the exhibition space itself.
+All 3500 images from the Holtermann collection can be viewed online.
 Many are of buildings or open country rather than people, but a surprising number combine human figures with views of the built and the natural environments, something of an innovation by Merlin.
 People are photographed outside their homes or shops or pubs, or pausing in the middle of the street; in the latter case, when there was nothing handy for the townspeople to lean on, it was harder to keep still and the faces as a result are often blurred.
 The facades of buildings, on the other hand, could serve as a kind of outdoor head-clamp, as shopkeepers and customers leant for support against the structures behind them.
 In the Hill End and Gulgong photographs in particular, the people and the buildings seem almost to be propping each other up.

 AFTER Beaufoy Merlin died, in 1873, Bayliss stepped naturally into the role of lead photographer.
 With Holtermann’s encouragement, he became even more adventurous technically, producing large and sometimes gigantic glass plates of up to a metre by a metre-and-a-half, the largest ever made.
 The urban and harbourside panoramas of Sydney and other places that Bayliss, often actively assisted by Holtermann, captured with these super-sized plates still have the power to thrill today, with their comprehensiveness of detail and their extraordinary level of resolution, impressive even by the standards of twenty-first-century digital imaging technology.
 The collection itself, including these startling panoramas, nevertheless represents a mere fraction of the images that were made by Merlin and Bayliss.
 The vast majority have disappeared, and it is highly unlikely that there are any more garden sheds.